The Obsession with Putting Green Speed and Misuse of the Stimpmeter

 In Europe, the obsession with green speeds has not reached linksland golf.
 Links golf in Scotland or Ireland is played on fescue greens that do not tolerate excessively low mowing.
 Also, windy days are common on links courses, with the wind greatly impacting ball speed and line.

-For the 2010 British Open at St. Andrews, the target green speed was 10 for the tournament week.
-During one of the tournament days play had to be stopped for a two hour “wind delay,” as the players found the wind to be either blowing their ball off the green or not allowing them to address the ball without the possibility of incurring a penalty (the ball is blown, moved, while the player is addressing the ball while putting).
+For both the 2010 and 2015 British Open's at St. Andrews, the target green speed was 10 for the tournament week.
+During one of the tournament days, for both tournament years, play had to be stopped for a two and four hour “wind delay,” as the players found the wind to be either blowing their ball off the green or not allowing them to address the ball without the possibility of incurring a penalty (the ball is blown, moved, while the player is addressing the ball while putting).

 As a result of the wind and the fescue turf, rarely will links courses have green speeds in excess of 10 feet.
 Unknowingly, American golfers who go to Scotland or Ireland to play golf question why “the greens are so slow.”